Josh Venable: Personal life

 His favorite bands include The Smiths, The Cure, R.E.M. and Bruce Springsteen.
 He sang in tribute/cover bands dedicated to Bruce Springsteen and The Smiths, and he stated many times on-air that he wished he were a rock star.
 The Springsteen tribute band, which made annual performances, was called "Nightmare On E Street."
 It included members of the bands The Crash That Took Me and Here, In Arms.
 Panic (Smiths tribute) Has been active since 2012.
 They were once named best cover band in DFW by the Dallas Observer magazine.
 Over the years, they have opened for Blue October, New Politics and Andrew McMahon.

+Venable is a noted fan of the Star Wars franchise who collects actions figures and other memorbilia from the series.